Eric-McKinney/AMP/README.md

 The idea of this project is that playing music appropriate for a user's activity is more engaging and will reduce skips.
 I tried to keep the spaghetti to a minimum, but I don't know what I'm doing so it is a bit messy.

 There are also quite a few interesting inconsistencies across the code as I was learning during the creation of this project.
-For example, using dict.get("something") instead of dict["something"] in connection.py, but switching in speaker.py or the use of f strings which I was learned of halfway through the project.
+For example, using dict.get("something") instead of dict["something"] in connection.py, but switching in speaker.py or the use of f strings which I learned of halfway through the project.

 |File|Description|
 |----|-----------|